bradymholt/aspnet-core-react-template/README.md

 ### `npm run migrate`

-After making changes to Entity Framework models, run this command to generate and run a migration.
+After making changes to Entity Framework models in `api/Models/`, run this command to generate and run a migration on the database.
 A timestamp will be used for the migration name.

 ### `npm test`

-This will run the xUnit tests in api.test/ and the Mocha tests in client-react.test/.
+This will run the xUnit tests in api.test/ and the Mocha/Enzyme tests in client-react.test/.

 ### `npm run provision:prod`

- _Before running this script, you need to create a ops/hosts file first.
+ _Before running this script, you need to create an ops/hosts file first.
 See the [ops README](ops/) for instructions._

  This will run the ops/provision.yml Ansible playbook and provision hosts in ops/hosts inventory file.
 This prepares the hosts to recieve deployments by doing the following:
   - Install Nginx